 Surface area: 3,040 square inches

 A twin XL is slightly larger than a twin mattress with dimensions of 38 inches wide and 80 inches long and a surface area of 3,040 square inches.
 It is five inches longer than a twin with a surface area that is about 6% larger—making it a great option for taller teenagers or adults who live in small spaces.
-Twin XL mattresses are about the same length as a king or queen mattress, but much less wide.
+Twin XL mattresses are about the same length as a king size mattress or a queen size mattress, but much less wide.

 Dimensions: 53” x 75”